RIPE-NCC/ripe-database-documentation/docs/07.Updating-Objects-in-the-RIPE-Database/03-Object-Processing.md

 When processing each individual object, the software makes many checks including that:

 * The syntax of the object is correct.
-* The object passes all required authorization checks.
+* The object passes all required authorisation checks.
 * All references to other objects can be resolved without conflicts.
 * The operation does not compromise referential integrity.
 For example, when an object is to be deleted, the server checks that it is not referenced from any other object in the RIPE Database.
 * The object complies with all software business rules, for example, not creating an allocation resource object without including the optional “org:” attribute.
 This is required in an allocation object.